| Contact Us | Parking

 If you have been approved and have purchased a resident-student parking decal, you will be able to park either in the on-campus lots near the residence halls or our satellite parking lot at 140 Goddard Memorial Drive, which is across from a T.J.
 Maxx distribution center and near Worcester Airport.
 Shuttle service to and from campus will be provided 24/7, including holidays.
 There will be a police officer and cruiser on site at the satellite lot 24/7.

 Resident students must display the following decals on their vehicles:

 Resident students who have not received approval and purchased a decal are prohibited from parking on campus or in the Chandler Street Lot (Lot Q).

 For additional information contact the Residence Life office.

-Massachusetts law requires college and university students who operate motor vehicles in Massachusetts that are registered in another state or country, whether they live on campus or not, to register that vehicle with the Registry of Motor Vehicles annually using this form.
+Massachusetts law requires college and university students who operate motor vehicles in Massachusetts that are registered in another state or country, whether they live on campus or not, to register that vehicle with the Registry of Motor Vehicles annually using the Massachusetts Nonresident Driver Statement.
 This form also is available from the Parking and Transportation Office.

 If you are an out-of-state student in this situation, you must do the following to comply with this law:

 Once your form is delivered in person to the Parking and Transportation Office, you will then be issued your required decal.
 Affix this decal to the uppermost center portion of your vehicle’s windshield.